eclipse-kura/kura/docs/java-application-development/kura-workspace-setup.md

 !!! info
     Additional workspace configuration:

-    - In the Eclipse workspace modify the lifecycle mapping by adding these XML lines to the `lifecycle-mapping-metadata.xml` in Kura workspace.
+    - In the Eclipse workspace modify the lifecycle mapping by adding these XML lines to the `lifecycle-mapping-metadata.xml` in Eclipse Kura workspace.
       You can find the file in the Windows -> Preferences -> Maven -> Lifecycle Mappings -> Open workspace lifecycle mappings metadata.
       After editing the file, reload it by pressing the "Reload workspace lifecycle mappings metadata" button.
       ```xml